Dauno/shopping-cart-back/README.md

 ## First
-follow the instructions the instruction from this repo https://github.com/walmartdigital/brand-discounts-db
+follow the instructions from this repo https://github.com/walmartdigital/brand-discounts-db